jianyuyanyu/AuthPermissions.AspNetCore/README.md

 `dotnet tool install JonPSmith.MultiProjPack --global`

-_NOTE: To update the MultiProjPack .NET tool you need to run the command `dotnet tool update JonPSmith.MultiProjPack --global`.
-Or to uninstall this tool you should use `dotnet tool uninstall JonPSmith.MultiProjPack --global` command._
+_NOTE: To update the MultiProjPack .NET tool you need to go to [Updating the MultiProjPack dotnet tool](https://github.com/JonPSmith/MultiProgPackTool?tab=readme-ov-file#updating-the-multiprojpack-dotnet-tool) for all the information._

 ### 2. Compile the AuthPermissions.AspNetCore in release Mode